The Financial Planning Process

 - Faculties – prepare individual forecasts for each department based on the information coming from the academic planning process and predictions of staff and non-staff costs.

-- Planning and Governance Services – co-ordinate the academic planning exercise that feeds into the financial plans.
+- Planning and Insight – co-ordinate the academic planning exercise that feeds into the financial plans.

 - Student Services – provide intelligence and advice on student number projections.

 - Research Finance (Finance) – prepare a forecast of research income and expenditure for the whole University.